 More and more these days, doubt seems to prevail as to whether an actor should have colour or black and white photographs taken.
-What’s best these days for casting purposes, and what might the ‘state of play’ be in another five or 10 years’ time?
+What is best these days for casting purposes, and what might the ‘state of play’ be in another five or 10 years’ time?

 Black and white: the long-time norm

-For many years, there would have been little discussion about the respective merits of actors’ headshots in black & white or colour – it was the former that was the norm here in the UK, while it was colour that was favoured in the US.
+For many years, there would have been little discussion about the respective merits of actors’ headshots in black and white or colour.
+Black and white used to be the norm here in the UK, while colour headshots were favoured in the US.

 Times have changed greatly since then.
 Almost all headshot photographers now shoot in digital, meaning they are able to choose between delivering their headshots in colour or black and white.
 It is now customary for headshots to be displayed online, and while the Spotlight book is still black and white, both colour and black and white are accepted on the Spotlight website.